 How much : INR 18,000 (USD 300 for international participants).
 For our cancellation policy, click here.

-We only accept ten applicants on a first-come first-served basis.
+We only accept a total of ten applicants across both formats on a first-come first-served basis.
 To apply, please click the blue button below and fill out the application.
 If accepted, you can pay the fees to secure your spot.

 Participants saying nice things